top of page

 3. Pray that Christ would give an evangelist to the church (Ephesians 4:11-12).

 5. Pray for unbelievers whom you and the congregation have evangelized.
-Also, pray for upcoming evangelistic conversations that you or the members will have.
+Also, pray for upcoming evangelistic conversations you and the members may have.

 Teach/Equip

 1. Preach the gospel during the Lord’s Day service (Romans 1:15).
-Avoid simply tacking on the gospel as an add-on at the close of the message.
-Also, preach the necessity of faith and repentance, and the call of discipleship (Luke 9:23; 14:26).
+Avoid simply tacking on the gospel as an addendum at the close of the message.
+Also, preach the necessity of faith, repentance, and the call of discipleship (Luke 9:23; 14:26).
 Remember, both unbelievers and believers need to hear the gospel.

-2. Teach on the biblical motivations for evangelism and missions.
+2. Teach the biblical motivations for evangelism and missions.

-5. Encourage the congregation's confidence in the gospel (not in gimmicks) as God’s power to save (Romans 1:16).
+5. Encourage the congregation's confidence in the gospel (above gimmicks), which is God’s power to save (Romans 1:16).

-6. Teach a Bible study series on the gospel, the doctrines of Christ (Christology) and salvation (soteriology), and the assurance and evidences of the new birth (e.g., 1 John).
-Connect these truths to the ministry of evangelism and missions.
+6. Teach a Bible study series on the gospel, the doctrines of Christ (Christology) and salvation (soteriology), and the assurance and evidence of the new birth (e.g., 1 John).
+Connect those truths to the work of evangelism and missions.

 7. Equip the congregation to do lifestyle and corporate evangelism.
-Encourage opportunities for individual and collective evangelism such as neighborhood evangelism (i.e., each member’s neighborhood as well as the local church’s neighborhood), college evangelism, workplace evangelism, family and friend conversations (e.g., in person or by Zoom), and more.
+Encourage opportunities for individual and collective evangelism, such as neighborhood evangelism, college evangelism, workplace evangelism, when possible, family and friend evangelism, and more.

-9. Preach and teach on the church's biblical responsibility to "one another."
-As believers love one another in practice this will testify to unbelievers that they are Christ's disciples (John 13:35).
+9. Preach and teach the church's biblical responsibility to love one another.
+As believers love one another in practice, this will evidence to unbelievers that they are Christ's disciples (John 13:35).

 Model and Publicize